Akshad135/resume/README.md

 ## Projects

-### ACES: Adaptive Confidence-Based Ensemble System
-- Architected a dynamic ensemble learning system that rewards models based on historical confidence calibration accuracy rather than static weighting.
-- Built a multi-stage pipeline with a ConfidenceTracker and a Similarity-Based Lookup (embeddings) to assess model reliability on similar inputs.
-- Implemented continuous learning to update dynamic weights using reliability scores, improving robustness by prioritizing well‑calibrated models.

 ### Multi-Agent Architecture for Problem Solving
 - Developed a Python-based AI multi-agent system that decomposes complex queries into steps such as problem definition, decomposition, code generation, testing, and iterative refinement.
 - Orchestrated specialized agents (Problem Definer, Decomposer, Generator, Workers, Compiler, Tester, Error Identifier, Editor) to collaborate in a structured workflow for accurate solutions.